Browser support depends on what features and web APIs you need.

 |Internet Explorer (Win Phone 8.1)||11||-||-||-|

-*) Internet Explorer 11 will be retired and go out of Microsoft support on June 15, 2022.
+*) Internet Explorer 11 was retired and went out of Microsoft support on June 15, 2022.
 You probably don't need to support it any more.

 Firefox 52 is the last 32 bit version.
 Users with old 32 bit PCs may be stuck on that version.